orinuse/l4d2-orinuse-oriented/README.md

-# L4D2_survival_mapaddons
+# L4D2: Survival Maps Addons
-Collection of survival mode L4D2 VScript addons to certain maps
+Like the title, this repo's an assortment of various survival mode L4D2 VScript addons to certain maps